AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 initialized the floating-point component (:ada:`V.F`).
 As expected, the information displayed by the test application in this case doesn't make sense.

-Note that, when using :ada:`Unchecked_Union` aspect in the declaration of a variant record, the reference discriminant is not available anymore, since it isn't stored as part of the record.
+Note that, when using the :ada:`Unchecked_Union` aspect in the declaration of a variant record, the reference discriminant is not available anymore, since it isn't stored as part of the record.
 Therefore, we cannot access the :ada:`Use_Float` discriminant as in the following code: